ajalt/clikt/docs/pages/options.md

 optional list of secondary names that will be added to any existing or inferred names for the option.
 If the option is invoked with one of the secondary names, the delegate will return false.
-It's a good idea to always set seconadry names so that a user can disable the flag if it was enabled previously.
+It's a good idea to always set secondary names so that a user can disable the flag if it was enabled previously.